Should you tip a fishing guide?

+When it comes to tipping, it's important to remember that you're paying for the time, effort, and attention of your fishing guide, not for the fish.
 In many cases, you can follow the same standard that you would follow in many other tipping situations.
-Reward your guide 20 percent for good service, more if they're very happy and can afford it.
+A good rule of thumb is to reward your guide with a tip of 15-25% of the booked day's rate for good service, more if they're very happy and can afford it.
 If you're not satisfied with the service, reduce the service to around 10 percent.
-Generally, a tip for a fishing guide should be based on the total experience of the trip.

 Pamela Taschereau